johnfrades/HiSnaps/README.md

 -refactor the UI

 //Sept 30, 2016
-- Added file upload functionality
+- Added file upload functionality, saves to /public/uploads -->next goal, to retrieve the locally upload filename to bind it to users avatar

 -John Frades